 Calendar visibility and expected functionality

-Shared calendars: When adding a shared calendar to your Simpplr tiles, it should be visible to all users whom it's shared with, unless the calendar got renamed after adding as a tile, or someone's access to it was removed via Microsoft.
+Shared calendars: When adding a shared calendar to your Simpplr tiles, it should be visible to all users whom it's been individually shared with, unless the calendar got renamed after adding as a tile, or someone's access to it was removed via Microsoft.
 Note if a calendar is shared across multiple domains, it still will not be visible to users in Simpplr if they're connected to a different domain than that of the calendar owner/source domain.

 Personal calendars: The events from a personal calendar, if added as a tile, would be visible to only those who have access from within Microsoft.